-Models with H-bypass are equipped with an external pump and bypass arrangement that blends outlet water with the inlet to increase the inlet water temperature, thereby reducing the likelihood of condensation forming on the heat exchanger.
+Models 1287 through 4001 are equipped with an external pump and bypass arrangement that blends outlet water with the inlet to increase the inlet water temperature, thereby reducing the likelihood of condensation forming on the heat exchanger.
 The pump also serves to circulate water through the heater from the main system piping.
-Adjust the bypass to maintain 105°F inlet.

-To complete the installation of the pool heater, the poolstat needs to be installed in the main return water line.
+To complete the installation of the pool heater, the pool thermostat needs to be installed in the main return water line.
 This will ensure that the heater will be energized at the right time.
-If the main water line is too far away from the heater and the capillary bulb will not reach it, locate the poolstat adjacent to the main line and run wires back to the heater.
+If the main water line is too far away from the heater and the capillary bulb will not reach it, locate the pool thermostat adjacent to the main line and run wires back to the heater.
 Follow the instructions listed below to install the poolstat.